websanco/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/application-presentation-and-customization/exercise-1-create-the-gradebook-web-module.md

 Over the next few exercises, we will create the user interface for the Gradebook application.
 We will be using coding conventions and patterns recommended for Liferay development, leveraging libraries, components, and high-level superclasses to remove the need for boilerplate coding.

 We will use the Liferay MVC portlet as a portlet component.
-The portlet lifecycle and communication between the portlet back-end and user interface will be handled by MVC command components.
+The portlet life cycle and communication between the portlet back-end and user interface will be handled by MVC command components.

 The user interface will be implemented with JSP technology.
 We will be using Liferay tag libraries, which both minimize the need for HTML coding and guarantee a [Twitter Bootstrap](https://getbootstrap.com/)-based responsive layout.